 Fluence Energy, Inc. (FLNC) Investors Who Lost Money Have Opportunity To Lead Securities Fraud Lawsuit

-LOS ANGELES, April 21, 2025 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to Fluence Energy, Inc. ("Fluence" or the "Company") (NASDAQ: FLNC ) have opportunity to lead the securities fraud class action lawsuit.
+LOS ANGELES, April 24, 2025 /PRNewswire/ -- Glancy Prongay & Murray LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against Fluence Energy, Inc. ("Fluence" or the "Company") (NASDAQ: FLNC ).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN FLUENCE ENERGY, INC. (FLNC), CLICK HERE BEFORE MAY 12, 2025 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?